Skip to content

 Pricing Details

 Payneteasy publishes no pricing.
-The marketing language is 'per-transaction fees decrease as volume grows', combined with monthly licensing options and revenue-sharing arrangements.
+The marketing language is 'per-transaction fees decrease as volume grows,' combined with monthly licensing options and revenue-sharing arrangements.
 In practice that means three potential pricing components on any quote: a one-time setup fee for the white-label deployment, a recurring monthly license, and a per-transaction component that either falls inside the license or sits on top depending on volume tier.
-Underlying acquirer fees stack on top of any Payneteasy charge — the platform charges for the software and orchestration layer, not for regulated acquiring.
-Setup and connector activation costs scale with deployment scope: a basic Cashier-style deployment against pre-integrated connectors is materially cheaper than a custom white-label launch with new acquirer integrations.
-No published rolling reserve at the Payneteasy layer — that comes from each connected acquirer.
-No published FX markup — same passthrough.
+Underlying acquirer fees stack on top of any Payneteasy charge, since the platform charges for the software and orchestration layer rather than for regulated acquiring.
+Setup and connector activation costs scale with deployment scope, so a basic Cashier-style deployment against pre-integrated connectors is materially cheaper than a custom white-label launch with new acquirer integrations.
+There is no published rolling reserve at the Payneteasy layer, since that comes from each connected acquirer, and no published FX markup, the same passthrough.
 The model is closer to Akurateco and IXOPAY (SaaS license plus passthrough) than to Corefy (published 0.2-0.7% routing fee on top of acquiring).

 Speed & Settlement